Gausman makes strong return from IL as Braves beat Nats 7-1

-ATLANTA (AP) — Kevin Gausman pitched into the eighth inning after missing more than a month, Josh Donaldson and Ronald Acuña Jr. homered, and the Atlanta Braves beat the Washington Nationals 7-1 on Sunday night to protect their NL East lead.
+Gausman pitched into the eighth inning after missing more than a month, Josh Donaldson and Ronald Acuña Jr. homered, and the Braves beat the Washington Nationals 7-1 on Sunday night to protect their NL East lead.

+Atlanta acquired Gausman from Baltimore at the 2018 trade deadline and he won five games with a 2.87 ERA in 10 starts for the Braves.
+The right-hander had a bloated 6.21 ERA in 13 starts this year before landing on the injured list with plantar fasciitis in his right foot.
+But he was sharp in his first major league outing since June 10.

+Gausman (3-5) allowed five hits and one run in seven-plus innings, with eight strikeouts and no walks.

 Nick Markakis hit a two-run single in the first off Joe Ross (0-2).
 Donaldson added his sixth-inning homer off Ross and a run-scoring single in the seventh.
 Acuña launched a two-run homer off Kyle McGowin in the eighth.